29.09.2025

 Does CCRIS have a credit score?

-No, CCRIS does not provide a credit score.
-It gives a detailed record of your financial history, including your loans, repayments, and overdue amounts.
+No, it does not.
+CCRIS offers a comprehensive overview of your financial history, detailing your loans, repayment status, and overdue amounts.

 How can I access my CCRIS report?

-You can access your CCRIS report online via eCCRIS, at Bank Negara Malaysia branches, or request it by mail or fax.
+You can obtain your report via eCCRIS, at any Bank Negara Malaysia branch, or request it via mail or fax.

-Can I improve my credit standing with CCRIS and CTOS?
+Can I improve my CCRIS and CTOS credit standing?

-Yes, by making timely payments, reducing outstanding debt, and regularly monitoring your reports, you can improve your creditworthiness and increase your chances of loan approval.
+Yes, timely payments, reducing outstanding debt, and monitoring your reports will improve your creditworthiness.